cadwiki/cadwiki-nuget/README.nuget.md

 ### Uninstall local package from projects
 ```
 Get-Project -All | UnInstall-Package AutoCAD2021.Interop.Base
+Only need to uninstall dev tools
+Get-Project -All | UnInstall-Package cadwiki.CadDevTools
 Get-Project -All | UnInstall-Package cadwiki.NUnitTestRunner
 Get-Project -All | UnInstall-Package cadwiki.DllReloader
-Get-Project -All | UnInstall-Package cadwiki.CadDevTools
 ```

 ### Install local package to another project